Adopt

 Story

 Allow me to reintroduce myself, my name is Y-O-S to the HI (formally known as Lombardi).
 Due to no fault of my own I am back with the hoomans that saved me.
-I’m a three year old pitty who is great with all people and dogs (cats are unknown but can be tested upon request).
+I’m a three year old pitty who is great with all people, dogs, and cats (I do get a little excited with cats so slow introductions would be best so I don’t scare them!).
 I’m an excited and playful little guy who is still working on his jumping so I may do best in a home without toddlers so I don’t accidentally knock them over.
 I promise I’m doing my best though!
 While I do still need some guidance with my mouthiness, I’m getting better at it every day.
 My good qualities?
 I have plenty of those!
 I already know sit, lay down, come, and how to take a treat nice.
 I also walk great on a leash and do great in the car!
 The hoomans that saved me have been working soooo hard on making sure I’m ready to go into a great home!
 Speaking of, did I mention that I come with two free training sessions?!
 My favorite hooman says that I’m the perfect dual purpose dog.
 I’m good to cuddle on the couch or I would do great on a hike or adventures.
 One other thing, I can be a little nervous meeting new people but it doesn’t take me very long to warm up to new people!
 I do tend to warm up to women faster than men.
 But once we are friends, we are friends forever.
 I have never met a human I didn’t like!
 If you’re interested in meeting me and seeing how great I am in person, please contact my agents on Adopt A Pet or give them a call at 716-827-6412.

 Size